furacca/cuterle/README.md

 ## How to get a ~.tsv file
 There are two main way to get an tsv file from InterPro:
 1) Follow the <a href="https://interproscan-docs.readthedocs.io/en/latest/Introduction.html#to-install-and-run-interproscan" target="_blank">InterProScan guide</a> to install and run it on some local machine
-2) Use the official <a href="https://www.ebi.ac.uk/interpro/">InterProScan website</a> to submit the fasta fasta file and obtein the tsv file (like in the screenshot below):
+2) Use the official <a href="https://www.ebi.ac.uk/interpro/">InterProScan website</a> to submit the fasta fasta file and obtain the tsv file (like in the screenshot below):
 <img src="./screenshots/06_InterProWebsite.png" width="700">
 <!-- ![](./screenshots/06_InterProWebsite.png) -->
 <br><br>